 Cristian Rivera’s journey and determination inspired his father, John “Gungie” Rivera, to start the Cristian Rivera Foundation, a New York City-based 501(c)(3) not-for-profit organization, that is committed to finding a cure for Diffuse Intrinsic Pontine Glioma (DIPG) through education, program funding and family support.
 Our foundation strives to increase public awareness of DIPG, as well as raise funds that will provide financial support to families and medical facilities that conduct innovative research and clinical trials.
-Through its many efforts, the Cristian Rivera Foundation has helped build the foundation that supports the groundbreaking research that will one-day cure DIPG.
-The Cristian Rivera Foundation funds the work of Dr. Mark Souweidane, Director of Pediatric Neurosurgery of Weill Cornell Medical Center – Memorial Sloane (Kettering) Cancer Center and Dr. Oren Becher of Ann & Robert H. Lurie Children’s Hospital and the Lurie Cancer Center at Northwestern as well as support to families affected by DIPG.
+Through its many efforts, the Cristian Rivera Foundation supports the groundbreaking research that will one-day cure DIPG.
+The foundation funds the work of Dr. Mark Souweidane, Director of Pediatric Neurosurgery of Weill Cornell Medical Center – Memorial Sloane (Kettering) Cancer Center and Dr. Oren Becher of the Ann & Robert H. Lurie Children’s Hospital and the Lurie Cancer Center at Northwestern.
+The foundation also provides financial support to families affected by DIPG.

-In 2012, Dr. Mark Souweidane, the Director of the Pediatric Brain and Spine Center at Weill Cornell Medical Center and Memorial Sloan Kettering, officially launched a pioneering clinical trial that would test the safety of a highly innovative approach using a small fiber to directly deliver drugs into the tumor.
-On May 1st, 2012, the date of his first official surgery, as part of the clinical trial, Dr. Souweidane said with pride, “Today, the first day of Brain Tumor Awareness Month… marks a day of hope for her family, an entry into a new treatment approach for these children, and the culmination of over 16 years of translational research.”
+In 2012, Dr. Mark Souweidane, officially launched a pioneering clinical trial that would test the safety of a highly innovative approach using a small fiber to directly deliver drugs into the tumor.
+On May 1st, 2012, the date of his first official surgery as part of the clinical trial, Dr. Souweidane said with pride, “Today, the first day of Brain Tumor Awareness Month, marks a day of hope for her family, an entry into a new treatment approach for these children, and the culmination of over 16 years of translational research.”
 This clinical trial has given hope to a handful of children.
-One of those children, Lisha Ayala, has seen no growth in her tumor and has responded well to Dr. Souweidane’s clinical trials.
-Lisha has lived with DIPG for 6 years, showing us that our work and dedication are paying off.
+Four children so far have participated in Dr. Souweidane’s trials and have presented no growth in their tumor.
+One of those children, Lisha Ayala, has lived with DIPG for 7 years, showing us that our work and dedication are paying off.

-It is research like this that gives us hope that the Cristian Rivera Foundation’s dream of a world without DIPG will soon become a reality.
+It is research like this that gives us hope that a world without DIPG will soon become a reality.
 The Cristian Rivera Foundation has pledged its support to Dr. Souweidane and Dr. Becher as they execute their important research and clinical trials.

-Help us continue this amazing work by participating in our 2nd Annual Cristian Rivera Foundation “Full Steam Ahead” 5K Walk/Run on Saturday, June 8th, 2019 at 9:00 a.m.
-We thank you for your continued support and look forward to eradicating our world of DIPG with your help.
+Help us continue this amazing work by participating in our 3rd Annual Cristian Rivera Foundation “Full Steam Ahead” 5K on Saturday, May 2nd, 2020 at 9:00 a.m.
+We thank you for your continued support and look forward to eradicating the world of DIPG with your help.